 Decide what type of trip you want

 Do you want to meander around traditional Japanese houses, bath in a Kyoto onsen and experience the ryokan?
 Do you want to live an adventure through the myriad things to do in Tokyo?
 Or would you rather hike, ski, or chill by the beach?
 The great news is that Japan has it all.
 You can do a little bit of everything but I believe you should find what's most important to you.
 This will enable you to really get the most out of your trip and have a deeper understanding of Japan.
+We think the best way to travel around Japan is by train.

 Book flights to Japan

 It's always a good idea to start looking for flights to Japan as early as possible.
 Keep an eye on the prices as they fluctuate and compare them to previous years.
 Know that prices during the cherry blossom season in April are usually more expensive than offseason (such as the middle of winter).
 It's all about careful planning.
 I booked my tickets only 2 months before December and got a very good deal on Kiwi.
+For Sakura season it's a good idea to start booking your holiday from Autumn.

 Accommodation for your Japan holiday